Volley Week logo

 • Second leg: November 12, 2025, Sofia

-According to the CEV scheme, the winner of the Levski – Mursa Osijek (CLVM 23/24) match will face the winner of CLVM 21/22.
+According to the CEV scheme, the winner of the Levski Mursa Osijek match (CLVM 23/24) will face the winner of CLVM 21/22.

-This pair includes renowned clubs such as:
+This pairing includes renowned clubs such as:

 • Olympiacos Piraeus (Greece)